 The migration architect is a system architect role where an individual is accountable for planning and accomplishing all the migration aspects.
 They define the refactoring needed for a successful migration, curate strategies for migrating data, and determine the requirements of cloud solutions.
 It also fixes the priorities of migration alongside production switchover technicalities.
 When handling large migration projects, it is crucial to have a designated architect who can handle all aspects of migration and contribute to the project’s success without glitches.

 It is crucial to choose between shallow or deep integration.
 In the case of shallow cloud integration, the on-premises applications are moved to the Cloud.
 It is also known as lift and shift, as there are no restricted changes to the cloud servers for running the application.
 During deep cloud integration, the applications are modified for utilizing the critical cloud capabilities, thus enabling the usage of serverless computing capabilities such as AWS Lambda, or it might also involve using cloud-specific data stores such as DynamoDB and Amazon S3.

 3. Deciding between single or multi-cloud

-The best way to determine which cloud to use is what your company needs and wants from its technology.
+The best way to determine which Cloud to use is what your company needs and wants from its technology.
 For example, if your company needs high availability and scalability, you should consider using Amazon Web Services (AWS).
-If your company needs low-cost services that are easy to scale up, you should consider using Google Cloud Platform (GCP).
+If your company needs low-cost services that are easy to scale up, consider using Google Cloud Platform (GCP).
 However, deciding between single or multi-cloud is not as simple as we have mentioned and may need an expert cloud service provider.
 A cloud service provider can assess the cloud computing needs of the organization and suggest the right way for your organization.

 4. Setting up Cloud KPIs (Key Performance Indicators)